Weather Averages for Malta in April

 Averages for Malta in April

-The hot, dry and dusty sinoco wind from northern Africa blows occasionally during the spring months.
+The hot, dry and dusty sirocco wind from northern Africa blows over occasionally during the spring months.
 This unpleasant weather condition is associated with depressions moving eastwards across the Mediterranean Sea, which makes for a general discomfort for everyone on the island.

 Dates for the diary

 On April 6th in 2014, Mgarr celebrates the Festa Frawli.
 This festival is held each year in honour of the local strawberry crop, with loads of freshly-picked strawberries on sale at the parish square.
 Throughout the day, farmers travel between the strawberry fields and the parish to ensure visitors have plenty of strawberries to choose from.
 In addition to plain strawberries, many farmers also sell desserts, snacks and drinks made with the popular fruit.
 Some other activities you can expect from this festival include strawberry competitions, live music and dancing.